SteffeyDev/atemOSC/README.md

      - e.g. `/atem/hyperdeck/1/shuttle 0` = stopped
  - **Jog Clip on HyperDeck $i** `/atem/hyperdeck/$i/jog $x`
      - Where `$x` is an integer value specifying the number of frames to jump forward or backward in the selected clip
+ - **Jump to clip time $x on HyperDeck $i** `/atem/hyperdeck/$i/clip-time $x`
+     - Where `$x` is a string in the format 'hh:mm:ss' (h = hour, m = minute, s = second)
+     - e.g. `/atem/hyperdeck/1/clip-time 00:05:00` = jump 5 minutes into the clip
+ - **Jump to timeline time $x on HyperDeck $i** `/atem/hyperdeck/$i/timeline-time $x`

 Feedback: Enabled for `/atem/hyperdeck/$i/clip`.
 The state of the HyperDeck is available as a string value at `/atem/hyperdeck/$i/state`, and is sent out automatically when the state changes.
 State options are `play`, `record`, `shuttle`, `idle`, or `unknown`.

 ### Other

   - **Request all feedback available** `/atem/send-status`
      - This will query the switcher and send back the status for the program/preview, transition control, keyers, and macros
   - e.g. This can be used when a new OSC client device is brought online, so that it gets the current status of the system

+### Type Casting

+For your convenience, atemOSC will cast certain types to the correct type for certain endpoints

+ - If you pass an int or float value of 0 to a boolean method, the 0 will be interpreted as false
+ - If you pass an int or float value of 1 to a boolean method, the 1 will be interpreted as true
+ - If you pass an int value to an endpoint that requires a float, it will be properly converted (and vice-versa)

+### TouchOSC Support

+Due to the limited capabilities of the TouchOSC client, atemOSC supports an alternative form of passing values.
+For any method listed above that requires a string or int value, you can pass the string or int as part of the address instead of as a value.
+For example, you can send `/atem/transition/type/wipe` instead of `/atem/transition/type wipe`, or send `/atem/usk/1/source/fill/3` instead of `/atem/usk/1/source/fill 3`.
+Additionally, any command sent with one of these alternative addresses and a float value of `0.0` will be ignored, as that represents a button release and commonly causes issues.
+If you would like to trigger a change on button release instead of button press, simply flip the values in the TouchOSC Editor.

 ----------